Chase Auto Loans Review

 Chase auto loans

 Chase offers car loans at rates as low as 4.33% for applicants with excellent credit.
 Buyers with “prime” credit scores will see rates between 4.83% and 6.44%, while “subprime” borrowers will get offers of 11% and above.
+If you have bad credit, you may want to consider other auto lenders.

 Although the Chase website isn’t specific, “excellent credit” generally means a credit score between 781 and 850, according to Experian.
 Lenders consider “prime” as a score in the range of 661 to 780 and anything below 660 as “subprime.”